 To understand what this equates to in dollars, see the chart below.

-A comment I often get to the previous scenario is, "Well, none of us know when we are going to die."
-That is true, but I would go right back to the fundamentals of good decision making.
+A comment I often hear when explaining this previous scenario is, "Well, none of us know when we are going to die."
+That is true, but this would take us right back to the fundamentals of good decision making.
 It is all about putting the odds in your favor.
 When faced with the decision to claim or delay benefits, I would encourage you to take a hard and objective look at your health, lifestyle and longevity in your family.
 If you are in great health and have had several family members live into their late 80’s and beyond, you should probably lean towards delaying benefits.
 If, on the other hand, you are in poor health and/or have poor longevity in your family, you may want to consider claiming early.

 Cost of Living Adjustments